spotlesstofu/coco-podvm-scripts/README.md

 create-verity-podvm.sh $RHEL_QCOW2
 ```
-As a result. the input image will contain coco-components and be dm-verity protected.
+As a result, the input image will contain coco-components and be dm-verity protected.

 6. Optionally, upload yourself the image on Azure image gallery using `azure/upload-azure.sh`.
 In order to use that script, define the following variables (available also by running `azure/upload-azure.sh help`):
 ```